Boston desegregation busing crisis: Racial Imbalance Act

 The Racial Imbalance Act of 1965 is the legislation passed by the Massachusetts General Court which made the segregation of public schools illegal in Massachusetts.
 The law, the first of its kind in the United States, stated that "racial imbalance shall be deemed to exist when the percent of nonwhite students in any public school is in excess of fifty per cent of the total number of students in such school."
 These racially imbalanced schools were required to desegregate according to the law or risk losing their state educational funding.
 An initial report released in March 1965, "Because it is Right-Educationally," revealed that 55 schools in Massachusetts were racially imbalanced, 44 of which were in the City of Boston.
 The Boston School Committee was told that the complete integration of the Boston Public Schools needed to occur before September 1966 without the assurance of either significant financial aid or suburban cooperation in accepting African American students from Boston or the schools would lose funding.

+In 1966, black parents and suburban allies formed the nonprofit METCO, which used the provisions of the Racial Imbalance Act to bring black students to suburban schools, but suburban students were not taken to black schools, thus desegregating suburban schools while leaving segregation within Boston largely unaffected.
+In the midst of the ongoing debate over Boston city schools, Jonathan Kozol's widely reported firing from an inner city school, against the wishes of black parents, intensified public debate over the quality of education being offered to black students.